immunant/c2rust/docs/cross-check-tutorial.md

   $ env LD_PRELOAD=$C2RUST/cross-checks/libfakechecks/libfakechecks.so ./a.out
 ```

-Running each program version with cross-checks enabled will print a list of cross-check results either to standard output
+Running each program version with cross-checks enabled will print a list of cross-check results to either standard output
-or to the specified file.
+or the specified file.
 A simple `diff` or `cmp` command will show differences in traces, if any.

 ### Online (MVEE) mode
 TODO: describe MVEE setup